 Bikes available and included in tour cost (reserved in advance at the time of booking):

 All above bike rentals will be equipped with the following at no additional charge:

 Bicycle insurance is available to buy.
-It costs 10 Euros/week for the 24-speed

 It is required to wear helmets on this tour.
 In order to guarantee optimum protection, we request that you bring your own helmet and - for your own safety - wear it on all bike tours.
 A limited number of helmets are available on board to rent, at the time of booking, thought it is highly recommended to bring your own helmet.

 Moderate to challenging daily tours in hilly terrain at distances of 25 – 45 km and 550 to 1,200 meters of elevation.
 The terrain in this region is very diverse and changes from island to island: technical and demanding single trails alternate with wide gravel 4x4 roads and sometimes also quiet asphalt stretches; there are very few unrideable points.
 Various sections in the tour are offered at a higher or lower technical degree, leaving you to make the final decision.